okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-lifecycle-mgmt-overview/index.md

 * Documents the required configuration steps for the customer admin

-* Submits the integration and corresponding documentation for Okta to verify and review.
+* Submits the integration and corresponding documentation for Okta to verify and review

 After approval, the OktReward app is published as a lifecycle management integration (in addition to an SSO integration) in the OIN.